Failing Loudly: An Empirical Study of Methods for Detecting Dataset Shift: Shift Detection Techniques

 \subsection{Statistical Hypothesis Testing}

-The DR techniques each yield a representation, either uni- or multi-dimensional, and either continuous or discrete depending on the method.
+The DR techniques each yield a representation, either uni- or multi-dimensional, and either continuous or discrete, depending on the method.
 The next step is to choose a suitable statistical hypothesis test for each of these representations.

-\paragraph{ Multivariate kernel two-sample tests} For all multi-dimensional representations, we evaluate the \emph{Maximum Mean Discrepancy (MMD)}, a popular kernel-based technique for multivariate two-sample testing.
-MMD allows us to distinguish between two probability distributions $p$, $q$ based on the mean embeddings $\mu_p$, $\mu_q$ of the distributions in a reproducing kernel Hilbert space (RKHS) $\mathcal{F}$, formally
+\textbf{Multivariate Kernel Two-Sample Tests: Maximum Mean Discrepancy (MMD)}: For all multi-dimensional representations, we evaluate the Maximum Mean Discrepancy \citep{gretton2012kernel}, a popular kernel-based technique for multivariate two-sample testing.
+MMD allows us to distinguish between two probability distributions $p$ and $q$ based on the mean embeddings $\bm{\mu}_p$ and $\bm{\mu}_q$ of the distributions in a reproducing kernel Hilbert space $\mathcal{F}$, formally

 Given samples from both distributions, we can calculate an unbiased estimate of the squared MMD statistic as follows